corda/corda/docs/source/design/kafka-notary/design.md

 RocksDB is highly tunable as well, providing different table format implementations, compression, bloom filters, compaction styles, and others.

 Initial prototype tests showed up to *15,000* TPS for single-input state transactions, or *40,000* IPS (inputs/sec) for 1,000 input transactions.
 No performance drop observed even after 1.2m transactions were notarised.
-The tests were run on three 8 core, 28 GB RAM Azure VMs in separate datacenters.
+The tests were run on three 8 core, 28 GB RAM Azure VMs in separate data centers.

 With the recent introduction of notarisation request signatures the figures are likely to be much lower, as the request payload size is increased significantly.
 More tuning and testing required.